A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Case studies: the impact of modifying ELAS allocation rules

 \subsection{Case study 1: the exception score system in Belgium}

-Belgium is the ET member country where relatively most candidates are awarded exceptions, with nearly half of candidates listed in Belgium receiving a standard or non-standard exception (SE/NSE) during listing.
-As discussed in Section \ref{section:exceptions}, candidates who receive exceptions obtain MELD-(N)SE scores which increase every 90 days until a maximum score of 40 is reached.
-There are concerns that these 90-day increments have increased the match-MELD score candidates need in Belgium to receive graft offers.
-Thereby, candidates without exception points - who solely have access to transplantation based on their laboratory MELD scores - may be crowded out of transplantation.
+In Belgium, nearly half of the liver transplantation candidates receive exception points, which makes Belgium the member country with most awarded (N)SEs.
+Most of the (N)SEs increase with every 90 days of waiting time, which increases the match-MELD score candidates need in Belgium to receive graft offers.
+This has led to concerns that candidates without exception points are crowded out of transplantation.

-To address this, the BeLIAC has considered imposing a cap on (N)SE-MELDs of 30, which corresponds to maximizing the awardable 90-day mortality equivalent to 50\%.
-In joint discussions, the BeLIAC also expressed an interest in capping (N)SE-MELDs by 25, as well as alternative policy options.
-These alternatives were slowing down (N)SE-MELDs by reducing the 90-day increments (referred to as \enquote{\textit{slower}} policies), and lowering the initial mortality equivalents awarded for (N)SEs (referred to as \enquote{\textit{lowered}} policies).
-An overview of the policy options discussed with BeLIAC is shown in Table \ref{tab:nse_policies}.
+To address this, the BeLIAC has considered imposing a cap on (N)SE-MELDs of 30, which corresponds to maximizing the awardable 90-day mortality equivalent with a 50\% mortality equivalent.
+In joint discussions, the BeLIAC also expressed an interest in capping (N)SE-MELDs at 25, as well as alternative policy options.
+These alternatives were slowing down (N)SE-MELDs by reducing the 90-day increments (referred to as ``\emph{slower}'' policies), and lowering the initial mortality equivalents awarded for (N)SEs (referred to as ``\emph{lowered}'' policies).
+Table \ref{tab:tab4} provides an overview of the policy options discussed within BeLIAC.

-We use the ELAS simulator to map the impact of these policies, and combinations of these policies.
-In this analysis, we focus on livers from Donation after Brain Death (DBD) donors, because livers from DCD donors are center offers in Belgium.

 \FloatBarrier